WICG/privacy-preserving-ads/NoisyRanking.md

 After choosing the winning ads, the Trusted Mediator returns the winners from each buyer to the browser, after which the auction runs as usual.

-We now present a more detailed flow diagram, and present some further API details.
+We now present some further API details.

 # API Shape
 The proposed API shape extends the **navigator.joinAdInterestGroup(group, duration)** and **navigator.runAdAuction(auctionConfig)** proposed in FLEDGE [joining interest groups](https://github.com/WICG/turtledove/blob/main/FLEDGE.md#11-joining-interest-groups) and [initiating an on-device auction](https://github.com/WICG/turtledove/blob/main/FLEDGE.md#21-initiating-an-on-device-auction).